Chümoukedima: History

-Chümoukedima has a historical background rooted in the interactions between the indigenous Nagas, the Ahoms and the Dimasas.
+Chümoukedima has a historical background rooted in the interactions between the indigenous Nagas and the Dimasas.
 The region has been a focal point of trade, conflict and cultural exchange for centuries.

 Early encounters and Ahom influence

-According to Ahom chronicles (Buranjis), during Sukaphaa's reign (1228–1268), the Nagas, including those of the Angami Nagas in Chümoukedima, were engaged in conflicts with the Ahoms but were kept under control through land grants and taxation agreements.
-In the Burajis account, Sukhapha encountered a Kachari group that had been displaced from a place called Mohung (Mohung Dejao) after losing it to the Angami Nagas.

 According to folklore, an Angami warrior named Thezhü-u from Kiruphema alongwith 30 warriors from Chümoukedima allied with the Dimasas, aiding them in establishing their kingdom in Dimapur after taking the consent from Chümoukedima people.
 Thezhü-u and his warriors lived amongst the Dimasa people for a considerable period and Thezhü-u later married the daughter of the Dimasa Raja (King).
 Thezhü-u and his warriors later returned to their native villages, and shortly after, the Dimasa kingdom fell to the Ahoms.
 (Note: It may be noted that the Dimasa remnants have sculptures of traditional Angami Spear and Daos and the Dimapur Gate was even referred to as "Thezhü-u Kharu" (Thezhü-u Gate) by the Angamis.)

 Following conflicts between the Ahoms and the Dimasa kingdom, the Dimasa Raja and his followers migrated to the Medziphema and Rüzaphema valleys before settling in the Chümoukedima peaks at Tsiedukhru.
 Remnants of this settlement, such as whetstones and pottery, continue to be found in the region.